Rallying-Championship leader Rovanpera crashes out in Croatia

-April 23 (Reuters) - World championship leader Kalle Rovanpera crashed out of the Rally of Croatia before he could complete the opening stage on Friday.
+April 23 (Reuters) - World championship leader Kalle Rovanpera crashed out of the Rally of Croatia before he could complete the opening stage on Friday, with rival Thierry Neuville setting the pace through the first leg.

 The Zagreb-based asphalt rally is the third round of the championship with 20-year-old Rovanpera the youngest ever leader.